 I hold a PhD in Economics from the Universitat Autònoma de Barcelona.
 Prior to joining the University of Leicester I taught at the University of Nottingham and Universitat Rovira i Virgili in Spain.
 I have also been a long-term visiting scholar at Northwestern University the University of California (Irvine) and most recently the Freie Universität Berlin.
 My research interests focus on political and public economics as well as industrial and health economics.
 My publications have appeared in the Economic Journal, the Journal of Public Economics, and the Journal of the European Economic Association among others.
 My detailed CV is available at www.matthiasdahm.com.

-I am Deputy Head of the Economics, Finance and Accounting Department and Director of the Research Cluster Theoretical and Applied Microeconomics (TAM).
+I am the Head of the Department of Economics, Finance and Accounting and a former Director of the Research Cluster Theoretical and Applied Microeconomics.

 Most of my research uses microeconomics and game theory to investigate questions in public & political economics as well as industrial & health economics.
 My publications have appeared in the Economic Journal, the Journal of Public Economics, and the Journal of the European Economic Association among others.
 More information about my research is available at www.matthiasdahm.com.